qd-qd/sdk-tutorials/onboarding/chapter-3/3-section-3.md

 </HighlightBox>

-Now, that you revised decentralization conceptually, it is time to consider deployment patterns in blockchain technology.

 </ExpansionPanel>

+After you have revised decentralization conceptually, it is time to consider deployment patterns in blockchain technology.

 ## Deployment patterns